lordofwizard/mcserver/README.md

 This Project is offically **Forked** into [LordOfWizard's Project](https://github.com/lordofwizard/mcserver).
 This project will consently be updating with different features.
 This is more like a development builds and LordOfWizard's will be the stable builds.
 Feel free to keep on testing this project out.

+You can use LordOfWizard's Project if you want a static and more stable builds.

+> Development Build: `1.0`

 **The following features are added into this project are:**
 - Supports different type of Bedrock Servers
 - Clean & Friendly Interface